Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Discussion and Conclusion

 The $G$ function introduced in Eq.(\ref{Gfunction}) can be rewritten in terms of the influence functional.
 To do this, we first rewrite Eq.(\ref{KFunction}) as

 Substituting this into Eq.(\ref{Gfunction}), we have

 Consequently, the normalized reduced density matrix element in Eq.(\ref{PIRho3}) becomes

 This gives the same result as in Ref.~\cite{FeynmanVernon}.
 However, there is advantage of using the $G$ function instead of the influence functional $F$ because the complexity of path integral is all captured inside the $G$ function, making it mathematically more convenient.
 This can be shown in the following modified double split experiment example.
-Suppose after the electron passing the double slit, there is no detector next to the slits to detect which split the electron passing through, but there is another system $B$ that continues to interact with $S$ till $S$ reaches the destination screen detector.
-Alternatively, this can be an electromagnetic field between the double slit and the destination screen detector.
-We will need to apply Eq.(\ref{PIRho3}) instead of (\ref{PIRho4}) to calculate the reduced density matrix element.
-In this case, we simply substitute Eq.(\ref{splitRho}) into Eq.(\ref{PIRho3}) and obtain
+Suppose after the electron passing the double slit, there is an electromagnetic field between the double slit and the destination screen.
+We will need to apply (\ref{PIRho3}) instead of (\ref{PIRho4}) to calculate the reduced density matrix element.
+In this case, we simply substitute (\ref{splitRho}) into (\ref{PIRho3}) and obtain

 The probability of finding the electron at position $x_b$ is